Save Time Using A Riding Lawn Mower

 Do you have a large lawn to mow?
 Are you tired of using your walk behind mower to get the job done?
 What is riding lawn mower will help you in selecting a riding mower that is best for you.

-Riding lawn mowers are just what the name implies, you sit on them and they move about the yard with you controlling the direction and movement.
+Riding lawn mowers are just what the name implies, you sit on them, and they move around the yard with you controlling the direction and movement.
 They have an engine and steering wheel which you control to cut the grass.
 The speeds will vary depending upon the model purchased.
 Sometimes these mowers are known as tractors.

 These are very powerful mowers and require that the lawn be inspected prior to cutting to prevent any damage to the blades or injury due to flying objects being tossed out of the discharge chute.

 Riding lawn mowers are used for cutting lawns that have an area of more than ½ acre to cut.

 Swath (Width) Size

 Riding lawn mowers are sold with various size cutting widths or swaths.
 Generally speaking, the larger the cutting width, the more costly the mower or tractor.
 One huge benefit of a larger cutting width is the shorter time it will take to complete the mowing of your yard.
 For example, a thirty inch swath wide mower will cut 60 inches of grass in two passes verses a 45 inch swath wide unit cutting 90 inches of grass.
 This would mean the 45 inch machine would cut the entire yard in 1/3 less time.

 The trade off here is your time and of course your budget.
 All mowers require maintenance regardless of the width size purchased.

 Rear Engine Mowers (SER)

 These mowers are designed just to cut grass.
 Rear engine models generally cost less than the lawn tractors.
 The engine is located in the rear of the mower, thus the name rear, and provides clear vision while mowing.
 The speeds of these models are the slowest of all riding mowers and will vary from 1.5 to 4 mph.